visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

-*operations* is confined primarly to the VisIt_ software itself; its development, testing, release and deployment which includes installations the VisIt_ team directly manages, hosted binary downloads for common platforms and the tools to build from sources.
-Operational issues impacting VisIt_ but outside of this scope are typically delegated to other teams.
+*operations* is confined primarly to the VisIt_ software itself; its development, testing, release and deployment which includes installations the VisIt_ team directly manages, hosted binary downloads for common platforms and the tools and resources to build from sources.
+Operational issues impacting VisIt_ but outside of this scope are typically delegated to other teams who are responsible for the associated processes and resources.

 In the IT world where companies like Google, Apple and Amazon have whole teams dedicated to such activity, coverage is 24/7 and response time is measured in